yWorks/yfiles-for-html-demos/demos/input/customedgecreation/README.md

 This demo illustrates different approaches to interactive edge routing during edge creation:

-- **Default Orthogonal**: Utilizes the [OrthogonalEdgeEditingContext](https://docs.yworks.com/yfileshtml/#/api/OrthogonalEdgeEditingContext) which does not use a dedicated layout algorithm.
+- **Default Orthogonal**: Utilizes the [OrthogonalEdgeEditingContext](https://docs.yworks.com/yfileshtml/#/api/OrthogonalEdgeEditingContext) by enabling [orthogonal editing](https://docs.yworks.com/yfileshtml/#/api/PolylineEdgeStyle#orthogonalEditing) on the edge style which does not require a dedicated layout algorithm.
 It is the fastest approach but does not consider port directions or other nodes.
 - **Edge Router (Quality)**: Applies the [EdgeRouter](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter) with each move during the edge creation gesture.
 This is the most expensive approach but yields nicely routed edges.
-- **Edge Router (Performance)**: Applies the [EdgeRouter](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter) as well but sets its `maximumDuration` to `0` such that a less performance heavy approach is used.
+- **Edge Router (Performance)**: Applies the [EdgeRouter](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter) as well but sets its `stopDuration` to `0` such that a less performance heavy approach is used.
 This still routes around other nodes but sometimes yields less appealing results.
-- **Channel Edge Router**: Uses the [ChannelEdgeRouter](https://docs.yworks.com/yfileshtml/#/api/ChannelEdgeRouter) to layout the edge during the gesture.
-This implementation is usually faster than the EdgeRouter but may produce node-edge overlaps.